-In recent years, with the addition of more Physics and Astronomy classes to meet demand, the faculty course load has grown significantly (presently at about a maximum of 5.45) with the Physics/Astronomy EMP reporting an FTEF of 9.60 (2016-17), and, as a result, the corresponding responsibilities of the Physics Laboratory Technician have increased significantly as well.
-Presently, the Physics Lab tech is responsible for setting up 14 labs weekly, as well as assisting all Physics/Astronomy instructors (2 full time with overloads, and 5-6 part-time) with various lecture and lab demonstrations that are used to enhance the lecture and lab presentations; furthermore, only two lab rooms are available for these Physics/Astronomy labs, so each lab room gets multiple use, which demands more frequent lab equipment changes.
+In recent years, with the addition of more Physics and Astronomy classes to meet demand, the faculty course load has grown significantly (presently at about a maximum of 5.99) with the Physics/Astronomy EMP reporting an FTEF of 11.21 (2018-19, and, as a result, the corresponding responsibilities of the Physics Laboratory Technician have increased significantly as well.
+Presently, the Physics Lab tech is responsible for setting up 16 labs weekly, as well as assisting all Physics/Astronomy instructors (2 full time with overloads, and 9-10 part-time) with various lecture and lab demonstrations that are used to enhance the lecture and lab presentations; furthermore, only two lab rooms are available for these Physics/Astronomy labs, so each lab room gets multiple use, which demands more frequent lab equipment changes.
+Also, with Physics 150AB and Physics 200/201 sections being unstacked, and with the Physics 200/201 sequence changing in Fall 2020 to three semesters rather than two, even more labs will need to be set up.
 Further, not only does all this lab and demonstration equipment need to be maintained and/or repaired, but the Physics Lab tech also orders equipment/supplies when necessary, and assists in other Science division activities such as Science and Technology Day.
-Further, with the Planetarium Specialist retiring at the end of Spring 2017, the Physics Lab Tech has gotten special permission and is working overtime to assume many of the planetarium responsibilities, the majority of which includes the scheduling and presentation of planetarium shows for our local elementary school children, and for the general public.
-Until the Planetarium Specialist position is replaced, the Physics Lab Tech is working not only to support Physics/Astronomy/Engineering instruction, but also to maintain the vital outreach functions of the Planetarium; furthermore, the Physics Lab Tech is currently in the process of researching other Planetarium facilities with the goal of ultimately replacing the outdated SBVC Planetarium audio-visual projection equipment and facilities.
+The Physics Lab Tech not only supports the Physics/Astronomy/Engineering instruction, but also helps to maintain the vital outreach functions of the Planetarium.
 The Physics Lab Tech position is presently only half-time, and with the present/projected growth in our Physics/Astronomy program, there is a need for the Physics lab tech position to be increased to full-time in order for the Physics lab tech to properly perform all necessary tasks related to the support of lecture and lab instruction.
-As the department is requesting a new Physics/Astronomy instructor not only to fill the need for teaching an evergrowing number of Physics/Astronomy classes, but also to add stability and growth to the Physics/Astronomy program, this will add even more to the work load of the Physics lab tech position, and accentuates the need for the Physics Lab Tech position to be increased to full-time.
+As the department is requesting a new Physics/Astronomy instructor not only to fill the need for teaching an ever-growing number of Physics/Astronomy classes, but also to add stability and growth to the Physics/Astronomy program, this will add even more to the work load of the Physics lab tech position, and accentuates the need for the Physics Lab Tech position to be increased to full-time.